elias-at-chalmers/mop-lecture_notes-mirror/lecture04_GPIO_and_C_intro.md

 You are not expected to understand this assembly code, but we will note a few important things about them.
 First, we can compile, for instance, the `main.i` file into assembly code *indepenently* of the other files.
 To create the assembly code for `main.i`, the compiler needs to know that *there exists* a function called `function`, that it returns a `float`, and that it takes a `float` as parameter, but it does not need to know what that function *does*.

 Secondly, this assembler code can be created without any knowledge of where this code will reside in memory.
-Connecting the symbols between the assembly files and placing them at specific places in memory is the job of the *Linker*, which we will discuss soon.
+Connecting the symbols (function and variable names) between the assembly files and placing them at specific places in memory is the job of the *Linker*, which we will discuss soon.

 In larger projects, it is very important that we can recompile a single `.c` file and that we do not have to recompile *all* files, whenever one of them changes.